Kärcher FJ 10 C Connect 'n' Clean foam jet + Ultra Foam Cleaner

 Ultra foam cleaner + quick-change system FJ 10 C Connect 'n' Clean foam nozzle.
 Easy change between different detergents with just a simple click.

-FJ 10 C Connect 'n' Clean foam jet with Ultra Foam Cleaner.
-The quick-change system for detergent application allows you to switch between different detergents quickly with just one click.
-The detergent dosage can be conveniently adjusted on the foam jet (yellow button).
-The jet level can be varied as required.
-Rinse the foam jet with clean water after use to prevent blockages caused by detergent residues.
-Compatible with all Kärcher K 2 to K 7 class pressure washers.
+FJ 10 C Connect 'n' Clean foam nozzle with ultra foam cleaner.
+The quick-change system for applying detergent allows rapid switching between different detergents with a single click.
+The detergent dose can easily be adjusted on the foam nozzle (yellow knob).
+The jet level can be adjusted as required.
+Suitable for all Kärcher pressure washers of the K 2 to K 7 classes.

 Features and benefits